Workflows

 as data.

 Anvil is the workflow engine at the center of everything Foundry builds.
-It defines any workflow as a state machine — roles, transitions, review gates, hooks, and artifacts — all declared in plain YAML, none of it hardcoded.
-One engine drives software development, agent quality measurement, and custom business operations.
+Any workflow as a state machine: roles, transitions, review gates, hooks, and artifacts — all declared in data, none hardcoded.
+One engine drives software development, measurement, and custom business operations.

 State machines defined as data.